Nocera, Inc. Announces Second Quarter 2022 Financial Results

-Company achieves a 72% increase in net sales versus second quarter of 2021

-Taipei, Taiwan, Aug.
-19, 2022 (GLOBE NEWSWIRE) --Nocera, Inc. NCRA (“Nocera” or the “Company”), a fully integrated sustainable seafood company with a focus on manufacturing and operating land-based Recirculatory Aquaculture Systems (RAS), announced second quarter results ended June 30, 2022.
+TAIPEI CITY, Taiwan, Aug.
+23, 2022 (GLOBE NEWSWIRE) -- Nocera, Inc. NCRA ("Nocera" or the "Company"), a fully integrated sustainable seafood company with a focus on manufacturing and operating land-based Recirculatory Aquaculture Systems (RAS), announced second quarter results ended June 30, 2022.

 Second Quarter 2022 Highlights and Recent Developments